I picked up the Bodyprox Impact Shorts because they were cheap and my butt hurt.

 Full Review

-I wanted to see if a budget pair could hold up against real slams — not just soft snow but the kind of icy side hits and tailbone landings that make you question your life choices.
-I wore them for full days to check comfort, tested layering under different pants, and even took a few deliberate low-speed falls just to see how well the padding worked.
+I wanted to see if a budget pair could handle real snowboard falls, not just powder spills.
+I wore them for full days, tried them under different pants, sat around in them, and took a few deliberate low-speed falls to see how well the padding worked.

 Here’s how they stacked up.